gowthamrajk/SQL-Tutorials/README.md

 # A Brief History of SQL ⌚

+**1970** − Dr. Edgar F. "Ted" Codd of IBM is known as the father of relational databases.
+He described a relational model for databases.

+**1974** − Structured Query Language appeared.

+**1978** − IBM worked to develop Codd's ideas and released a product named System/R.

+**1986** − IBM developed the first prototype of relational database and standardized by ANSI.
+The first relational database was released by Relational Software which later came to be known as Oracle.

 # Why to Learn SQL 🤔

 - SQL is the standard language for Relational Database System.